ComputingStack/Uniview-OpenStack-Portal/docs/Install And Configurations.md

 edit uniview_ubuntu.yml with necessary above database and openstack access info at step 2 and 3

+For enterprise starter edition, give any random string to var of uniview_key.

 5. Bring Uniview Core service up
 ```
 $ ansible-playbook -i ./ uniview_ubuntu.yml --connection=local